knxd/knxd/doc/inifile.rst

 Common options
 --------------

-These options apply to all drivers (and servers).
+These options apply to all drivers and servers.

   * ignore (bool)